vixenowo/arcade/importgames.md

 So you want to add your own game to the arcade, heres a step by step tutorial to not explode things.

-> The "Games" folder is located in Resources > App and then you should see the Games folder
+> The "Games" folder can be accessed by closing the UI > Start Menu > Games folder (should be pinned)

 ## First things first:
 1. Create a subfolder in the Games folder (name it anything)